 A young maiden named Eventide, proud owner of her own stone house and a field capable of producing much more food than she could ever eat, was also the repository of a broken heart.
-An illness, whether the curse of angry gods, the conjuration of wicked men or simply the stuff of life, had taken her parents along with the elderly and very young across the valley.
+An illness, whether the curse of angry gods, the conjuration of witches or simply the stuff of life, had taken her parents along with the elderly and very young across the valley.

 She was grateful that her father had worked hard to provide for his family.
 The sum total of his life’s work was this house, the field surrounded by a sturdy stone wall, the well that never failed to provide clear, cool water, the stone barn, Archibald the sway-backed plow horse, a milk cow and a few chickens.

 Following her father’s example for time and conditions, Eve planted the field with seeds from his final crops.
 She buried and watered them, then fertilized them with dung from the animals.

 On the morning after she finished planting, she went outside to witness the devastation.
 Birds of every kind were digging up her precious seeds and eating them with impunity.
 She ran this way and that, waving her shawl and screaming until her voice and her will gave out.
 She fell to the ground, weeping, pleading for the illness to return and take her as well.